Minoxs/Huffman/README.md

 # Console Application
 I made a small terrible thingy to encode/decode text files, just build Huffman from cmake and run it with no arguments to display help on how to use it. :)

-# Future Plans
+# Python Wrapper
-If I don't get distracted with other projects, I will write a Python Wrapper to allow encoding/decoding from a python script.
+I finally got around to making a simple python wrapper!
+More detail in its folder.